-Growing up I never read Nancy Drew, or for that matter, the Hardy Boys.
-I was always a Tom Swift, Rick Brant, Doc Savage, kind of series guy.
+Growing up I never read Nancy Drew, or even the Hardy Boys.
+I was always a Tom Swift, Rick Brant, Doc Savage kind of series guy.

-I've always used to say, "the idea of reading a Nancy Drew mystery is better than the actual reading of a Nancy Drew mystery."
+I've always used to say to anyone who cared to listen: "The idea of reading a Nancy Drew mystery is better than the actual reading of a Nancy Drew mystery."

-But like I said, I never read a Nancy Drew book, so my statement was based merely on my assumption that ND was probably as weak as most other teen series novels that I'd read, Rick Brant being the one true exception.
-The cover art is another matter though; it was, and still is, a magnet.
+But like I said, I never read Nancy Drew.
+My statement was based merely on an assumption that the Nancy Drew Mystery Stories were probably as weak as all of the other teen series novels that I'd read, Rick Brant being the one true exception.
+The cover art is another matter though; it was, and still is, a magnet for interest.

-Then a few years ago that I relented and read my first ever Nancy Drew mystery, and it turned out to be a pleasant surprise.
+Then a few years ago that I relented and read my first ever ND mystery and it turned out to be a pleasant surprise.

 Then I binged two dozen more, from the originals to the revised editions

 to the digests to the paperbacks.
 Even a crossover.
-And you know, they
+And surprisingly, they

-were all okay, generally brisk and adventurous.
-Some were better than others of course, that's only to be
+were all mostly okay, generally brisk and adventurous.
+Some were better than others, that's only to be

 expected, but I've no doubt that when these novels were first read by